I’m sure somewhere along the way you’ve heard someone say during the business day: Right tool for the right job.

 The answer may seem obvious.
 It’s to do three things, primarily:

-But what often happens, especially at smaller companies, is that the responsibilities of sales personnel tends to blur at times.
+What often happens, especially at small to mid-size companies, is the responsibilities of sales personnel tends to blur at times.
 Why?
-Because many companies try to do more with less these days in order to be more profitable.
+Because many companies try to do more with less in order to be more profitable in today’s highly competitive business marketplace.
 Run a leaner, more nimble company.
 Suddenly, the sales department becomes the marketing, public relations or customer service department.
 When that happens, salespeople can’t do what they were hired to do, and that is, to sell.

 Salespeople prospect, do sales presentations and close the deal.
 That’s it.

 That doesn’t mean salespeople don’t do paperwork.
 It doesn’t mean they don’t follow up with customers when necessary.
 Every hour that’s wasted on doing something that’s not directly sales related or will assist in finding, acquiring and keeping customers, is an hour wasted.
-It’s an hour they are not prospecting and meeting potential new customers.
+It’s an hour they are not prospecting, meeting potential new customers or establishing further needs current customers may have.
 It’s an hour lost towards achieving company sales goals.
+It’s an hour lost for sales training and sales people to improve their sales skills.
 It’s an hour you can’t get back in lost sales productivity.

 As the CEO, president or business owner, you need to make sure you’re getting the best out of your sales team.
 Don’t accept average as it will cost you in sales revenues.
 It’s time to think about what your sales team’s responsibilities are.